Cogent-Labs-Inc/langchain-series/005_youtube_content_ideas_from_trending_post/README.md

   ```

 ### How it Works?
-- When a user inputs url of Hacker news post, it extracts the page title, description, comments and replies of the post.
+- When a user inputs url of a Hacker news post, it extracts the page title, description, comments and replies of the post.
-- A method refactors the extracted comments so that are understandable for LLM (Large Language Model).
+- A method refactors the extracted comments so that they are understandable by the LLM (Large Language Model).
-- In the final step the extracted content is used to generate the prompt that is passed to the chat model, which in turn
+- In the final step the extracted content is used to generate the prompt, which is passed to the chat model, which in turn
-  returns viral youtube ideas with their description and content script
+  returns viral YouTube ideas with their description and content script

 ### POC Data
-- For the POC of getting viral youtube videos content, we are using the following URL of Hacker news post
+- For the POC of getting viral YouTube videos content, we are using the following URL of Hacker news post

   `https://news.ycombinator.com/item?id=36811026`